BDMADE/labchem/problems.md

 <%= f.collection_select :status, ShipmentStatus.all, :id, :name, {:prompt => true}, {:class => 'chosen-select'} %>

 9. How to make sum using multiple params from a controller?

+10. How to use case statement(switch in php)?